Pre-Congress Workshops: Wednesday 28 January 2026

 WORKSHOPS (1)

-Directors: Dr. Ibrahim Abubeker (USA), Dr. Muhammad-Aamir Waheed (Qatar)
+Moderators: Dr Ibrahim Abubeker (USA), Dr Muhammad-Aamir Waheed (Qatar), Dr Salah Suwilleh (Qatar)

 Target audience: Physicians and residents/fellows only (Maximum 40 Participants)